Param-Harrison/ebook-writer/books/know-the-why.md

 Webhooks connect systems.
 Use them to build integrations.

+### Why do you need API response streaming?

+You built APIs.
+They returned data.
+Everything worked.

+But then you needed: return large datasets.
+Stream responses.
+Return data as it's generated.

+That's when you realized: you need response streaming.

+**Response streaming** sends data as it's generated.
+You don't wait for all data.
+You send chunks.
+Client receives incrementally.

+Think of it like a water hose.

+Without streaming, you fill a bucket, then pour.
+You wait for everything.

+With streaming, you turn on the hose.
+Water flows continuously.

+In your backend, response streaming includes:

+- **Chunked responses** — send data in chunks
+- **Streaming API** — stream large responses
+- **Real-time data** — stream data as it's generated
+- **Memory efficient** — don't load everything in memory

+Streaming use cases:
+- **Large datasets** — return large datasets efficiently
+- **Real-time data** — stream real-time updates
+- **File downloads** — stream file downloads
+- **Long-running operations** — stream progress

+Streaming benefits:
+- **Memory efficient** — don't load all data in memory
+- **Faster first byte** — client receives data quickly
+- **Better UX** — users see progress
+- **Scalability** — handle large responses

+Without streaming, you load all data in memory.
+Memory usage is high.
+First byte is slow.

+With streaming, you send data incrementally.
+Memory usage is low.
+First byte is fast.

+Response streaming is essential for large responses.
+Use it for efficiency.

 ### Why do you need request and response compression?

 The API was working.
 Data was being sent.
 Responses were being returned.